learnk8s/learnk8s.io/_blog/kubernetes-spot-instances/index.md

 ## Embracing failure

 Observations from systems at scale have proven that your application **will eventually go down**.
 Hard-drives, networks, JVMs, etc,  they **all** fail if you give them enough time and requests.
 Your main weapon against failure is **replication** and **redundancy**.
 If you run several copies of each component, it might be resilient to a certain number of failures.
 The amount of failure you can recover from will depend on how much redundancy you are willing to put in place.
-But don’t forget that redundancy means more compute resources.
+But don't forget that redundancy means more compute resources.
 And more compute resources leads to a higher bill.

 Another point to consider is the dynamic aspect of spot instances.
 Being based on idle resources, the size of instances available to you will **depend on what is currently unpopular**.
-In other words, *beggars can’t be choosers*.
+In other words, *beggars can't be choosers*.
 Perhaps this week you can pick up cheap 2GB memory instances, which is great if it is the amount of memory which your application requires.
 What should you do next week if those instances become unavailable, and you can only buy instances with memory starting from 4GB of memory?
-Of course, you could use those instances but you’d be paying twice the price and the extra memory would be wasted.
+Of course, you could use those instances but you'd be paying twice the price and the extra memory would be wasted.

+{% include_relative waste.html %}

 Spot instances are an excellent deal but the downsides might not be acceptable.
 How can you cope with random nodes disappearing without notice?
 How should your infrastructure handle nodes of ever-changing sizes?

 What you need is a tool that constantly monitors nodes and automatically manages redundancy.
 This tool should scale and spread the components of applications on your infrastructure; when a node is lost or created, the infrastructure is rebalanced.
-It seems that one wouldn’t be able to manage a serious cloud infrastructure without such a tool.
+It seems that one wouldn't be able to manage a serious cloud infrastructure without such a tool.
 Chances are someone already built it.
 You are in luck, Google faced those issues years ago and have since open-sourced their solution to the problem: **Kubernetes**.

 ## Kubernetes